Embedded Delaunay triangulations for point clouds of surfaces in $\mathbb{R}^3$: Delaunay Triangulations for embedded surfaces in

+Notice that since the perturbations where small and $A, B, C, D$ were coplanar, we have counter-examples for configurations as close to planar as we want.
+Hence the step decrease of the smallest angle cannot be ruled out by having a fine approximation of the surface alone.

-Finally, let us see an example where a Delaunay triangulation produces an arbitrary large proportion of very-thin triangles.
-Note first that the hyperbolic convex hull $\CC$ of a triangle $ABC\subset\mathbb{R}^2\subset\partial\mathbb{H}^3$ is described as follows.
+Finally, and as another counterpoint, let us see an example where a Delaunay triangulation produces an arbitrary large proportion of very-thin triangles.

+\textbf{Example 2} Note first that the hyperbolic convex hull $\CC$ of a triangle $ABC\subset\mathbb{R}^2\subset\partial\mathbb{H}^3$ is described as follows.
 Let $A', B', C'$ be the points of tangency of the incircle with the triangle $ABC$.
-Above the triangular region $A'B'C'$, $\partial\CC$ coincides with the hyperplane with boundary the incircle.
+Above the triangular region $A'B'C'$, $\partial\CC$ coincides with the hyperplane with boundary equal the incircle.
 In the remaining region, $\partial\CC$ is formed by the geodesics lines whose projection to $\mathbb{R}^2$ are orthogonal to the nearest bisector.
 Then $\CC$ is the upper region determined by $\partial \CC$.

 For a triangulation $T$, take $ABC$ a triangle on it and the tangency points $A', B', C'$ of the incircle, and denote by $W$ the set of points $A', B', C'$ while considering each possible triangle in $T$.
 Fix $3\epsilon$ a lower bound for the distances between points of $W$ and points in $V$, the vertex set of $T$.
 Given $n\gg0$, for each edge $AB$ in $T$ take the two points $X, Y$ at distance $\epsilon$ from either $A$ or $B$ and subdivide $XY\subset AB$ in $n$ segments of equal length, and name $\overline{W}$ the set of points obtained while doing this for each edge in $T$.
 In each triangle $ABC$ of $T$ take the Delaunay triangulation of $A, B, C,\overline{W}\cap ABC$.
-This triangulation will have a interior triangle approximating the triangle $A'B'C'$, very-thin triangle with arbitrarily small angle facing and edge of $ABC$ and isosceles corners.
+This triangulation will have an interior triangle approximating the triangle $A'B'C'$, very-thin triangle with arbitrarily small angle facing and edge of $ABC$ and isosceles corners.
 This follows from the hyperbolic convex hull set described previously.
 While assembling the triangles of $T$ we see that opposite angles are all acute, so they satisfy the strict Delaunay condition.
 Nevertheless, the proportion of thin triangles goes to $1$ as $n\rightarrow\infty$.
+This could be solved by considering a point cloud that equidistributes.